-EGRE tunnels allow each virtual network to use overlapping IP address space, since hosts can multiplex packets based on an ethernet frame's destination MAC address.
-This also allows Trellis to forward non-IP packets, which allows virtual networks to use alternate addressing schemes, in turn providing support for existing routing protocols that do not run over IP (e.g., IS-IS sometimes runs directly using layer 2 addresses).
-Forwarding non-IP packets would require running custom algorithms in user space, as in PL-VINI [4], or complex modifications to the kernel.
+EGRE tunnels provides link virtualization at layer-2 and allows each virtual network to use overlapping IP address space, since hosts can multiplex packets based on an ethernet frame's destination MAC address.
+Because of layer-2 virtualization, it is possible to forward non-IP packets, which allows Trellis virtual networks to use alternate addressing schemes, in turn providing support for existing routing protocols that do not run over IP (e.g., IS-IS sometimes runs directly using layer 2 addresses).
+However, forwarding and processing non-IP packets also depends on the choice of the virtualization solution used for virtual hosts, as explained earlier.

 Speed Virtual links must be fast.
 First, the overhead of transporting a packet across a virtual link must be minimal when compared to that of transporting a packet across a "native" network link.
 Therefore, encapsulation and multiplexing operations must be efficient.
 Trellis's EGRE-based tunneling approach is much faster than approaches that perform a lookup on the source, destination address pair.
-Other userspace tunneling technologies like vtun [17] impose considerable performance penalty compared to tunnels implemented as kernel modules.
+Other userspace tunneling technologies like vtun [21] impose considerable performance penalties compared to tunnels implemented as kernel modules.